thma/LtuPatternFactory/README.md

    z'' = foldTree fn z right
 ```

-The sum and product functions can now elegantly defined by making use of `foldTree`:
+The sum and product functions can now elegantly be defined by making use of `foldTree`:

 ```haskell
 sumTree' = foldTree (+) 0